KevinTheGuo/ECE470-Project/Assignment_3.27/README.md

 7. Repeat steps 2-6 until the norm of our spatial twist is below a specified cutoff!
 The exact functions and code are found in the inverse_kinematics.py file in this folder.

-## 3. Moving a
-Our code consists of three main components.
+## 3. Taking in desired position and moving the robot
+Our code consists of several major components.
+First, as in the previous week, use the VREP API to start a simulation server and connect to the simulation session through Python.
 First, the VREP API is used to connect to the simulation session through Python.
-This is done by starting a simulation server, then requesting a clientID for the session.
+Next, grab handlers for each of the Kuka's joints, as well as the user-movable dummy.

 Next, we enumerate the Kuka's joints by requesting handlers for each joint.
 All joints are initialized to zero.
 Next, the user is prompted for a set of seven joint angles for the final pose.
 These angles are then used to calculate the forward kinematics of the robot.